 The Masterton County Council Councillors came out to Riversdale Beach by bus to inspect the early stages of development.
 In those times the majority of Councillors were sheep farmers, their behavior and actions were to prove just how unimaginative and unjust they were.
 There were exceptions to the rule, for example, George Moore a local farmer and Councillor, he had the vision and imagination to see what Basil was doing and went out of his way to help Basil.
 Many other local farmers also supported Basil in his endeavor.

 During a meeting of Councillors at the beach, one of the Councillors asked Basil how many sections did Basil foresee being sold in the next twenty years, Basil replied “ at least two hundred”.
 The Councillors openly scoffed and laughed at Basil like school children.
 Basil walked away in rage.
-One of the Councillors remarked, witnessed by Basil's friend Dave Pringle, “this fly by night shouldn’t be allowed.”
+One of the Councillors remarked, (witnessed by Basil's friend Dave Pringle), “this fly by night shouldn’t be allowed.”
 This ignorant attitude set the tone for the opposition to the creation and development of the resort.
-It also gave meant that Basil experienced ongoing prejudice from a certain section of inherited wealth sheep farmers.
+This example, previous experience and on through all stages of the resorts development gave meaning to Basil's attitude towards some inherited wealth sheep farmers.

 On one occasion, a Councillor's wife spat at Basil and accused of being a scoundrel she claimed Basil had a motive to destroy Castlepoint which was a known haven of Masterton County Councillors and Wairarapa sheep farmers.